How the Nivasa Foundation is an inspiring charity born from a desperate situation.

 “Nivasa” is a word from the Sinhalese language, the main language of Sri Lanka, and means “home.”
 This word was chosen because the foundation hopes to help create safe and secure homes for victims of human trafficking and slavery.

-If you are interested in learning more about the Nivasa Foundation you can check out their website, as well as learn of ways in which you can help break the cycle of slavery modern-day slavery and human trafficking in all parts of the world:
+If you are interested in learning more, you can check out the Nivasa Foundation website, as well as learn of ways in which you can help break the cycle of slavery modern-day slavery and human trafficking in all parts of the world:

 How well aware are you of the issues of modern-day slavery and human trafficking?
 What else would you like to know?
 Let us know in the comments below.